 You can also find lightweight woven bamboo basket fishing canoes that have a circular design.
 These traditional boats are still operated by the town’s fishermen.

-Along the seashore, you’ll find restaurants and accommodations.
+Along the seashore, you’ll find restaurants and luxury hotels in Hoi An.
 You can visit the popular Soul Kitchen Bar & Restaurant, which is a known hangout spot for tourists.
 If you want to explore the town, the Cua Dai is a 3 km. walk from the beach.

 Getting there: Since it’s along the central coast, you can just follow the Hai Ba Trung Street to get to the beach entrance.